France may have the best tenancy protection laws in the world but renters still need to exercise caution before renting a home in France.

 - Proof of identity

 - Proof of home ownership abroad or your three last rent receipts from your last rental home

 - Work contract (in French) or an attestation de l’employeur can sometimes replace the work contract.

 Before you plan to view any properties you might consider opening a French bank account.
 Although this sounds quite simple, in France you can encounter a catch-22 situation in its full glory.
 In order to have a bank account you must prove you have a residence and in order to obtain a residence you must have a bank account – feeling frustrated?

 Most people overcome this by getting a temporary address or an ‘attestation‘ from an immobilier saying you are planning to sign a lease on a property before making an appointment to open their new account.

 Other areas that frequently pose problems are in producing a French tax return.
 Since you have presumably just moved to France and are starting a new contract, these can be impossible to obtain, although in the government’s 2015 housing reforms they imply that it can be acceptable to show a tax return from your last country of residence.
-However, most of these issues can be overcome by dealing with landlords, agents and property finders that are used to renting to expats and will somewhat bend the rules to accommodate a potential tenant.

 Problem 4: My landlord is asking for a higher deposit